GRAM: Generalization in Deep RL with a Robust Adaptation Module: Problem Formulation

 where $\tau = (s_0, a_0, s_1, \ldots)$ and $\tau \sim (\pi,c)$ represents a trajectory sampled by deploying the policy $\pi$ in the MDP~$\mathcal{M}_c$.

 \paragraph{Problem statement}

 We assume that the context is available as privileged information during training, but is not available for deployment.
 This is often the case when a policy is trained in simulation and deployed in the real world.
-In addition, due to unknown factors at deployment time, it is typically not possible to train across all possible contexts.
+We train across a range of contexts to achieve generalization, but it is typically not possible to consider all possible contexts due to unknown factors at deployment time.
 Instead, we assume access to a subset of ID training contexts $\mathcal{C}_{\textnormal{ID}} \subset \mathcal{C}$, and we write $c \sim \mathcal{C}_{\textnormal{ID}}$ to represent a sample from a training distribution over ID contexts.
 We define $\mathcal{C}_{\textnormal{OOD}} = \mathcal{C} \setminus \mathcal{C}_{\textnormal{ID}}$ as the set of OOD contexts that are not seen during training. \emph{Our goal is to train a single policy that performs well in both ID and OOD contexts at deployment time}:

-Because we have access to ID contexts during training, we can directly maximize performance for $c \in \mathcal{C}_{\textnormal{ID}}$.
-On the other hand, we do not have access to OOD contexts during training, so we instead seek to achieve robust generalization for $c \in \mathcal{C}_{\textnormal{OOD}}$ by applying techniques from robust RL.
+Because we have access to ID contexts during training, we can achieve adaptive ID generalization by directly maximizing performance for each $c \in \mathcal{C}_{\textnormal{ID}}$.
+On the other hand, we do not have access to OOD contexts during training, so we instead seek to achieve robust OOD generalization for $c \in \mathcal{C}_{\textnormal{OOD}}$ by applying techniques from robust RL.
 Note that adaptive ID performance and robust OOD performance represent two distinct types of generalization with different objectives, making it challenging to achieve both with a single policy.